juanpabloaj/who_is_hiring_hacker_news/README.md

 # WhoIsHiring

-It checks Hacker News Firebase API looking for elixir jobs.
+It scans the Hacker News Firebase API for jobs of interest.

 The Hacker news client is based on the article https://blog.appsignal.com/2020/07/28/the-state-of-elixir-http-clients.html